astranet/meshRPC/README.md

 <img alt="meshRPC logo, image author - MariaLetta/free-gophers-pack" src="https://cl.ly/0f19c50a98df/51.png" width="250px" />

-MeshRPC is an automatic Service Mesh generator for pure Go micro services, it's a humble alternative to gRPC!
-In a nutshell, a Service Mesh is an inter-service communication infrastructure, including RPC over HTTP.
+MeshRPC provides automatic Service Mesh and RPC generation for Go micro services, it's a humble alternative to gRPC with Istio.
+In a nutshell, a Service Mesh is an inter-service communication infrastructure, that includes but not limited to RPC protocol and additional client/server instances.
+This tool is a framework for quick onboardings onto meshy things.

 _With a service mesh,_